userguide-galaxea/Product_User_Guide/docs/Guide/R1/R1_demo_test.md

 # Galaxea R1 Demo
 ## Preparation Before Use
-<span style="color:red;">**Important: Please conduct the test strictly in the order listed in the "Script Execution".**</span>
 Before you start testing, please ensure that:

 1. Two arms are correctly installed.
-Ensue that the elbow joints (J3 & J4) are facing outward and the gripper tipping downward to the ground.
+Ensue that the elbow joints (J3 & J4) are facing outward and the grippers are tipping downward to the ground.
 2. Torso is in the standing posture.
 3. No personnel and obstacles within a radius of 1.5 meters.
 (As shown in the figure below.)